defencedog/orangepi3b_v2.1/peripherals/README.md

 ```
 sudo apt purge btrfs-progs # this will auto update initramfs otherwise
 sudo update-initramfs -u # may not be needed
+sudo poweroff # unplug / replug USB & then power on
 ```